-From the redwood forests to the Himalayan slopes to the Australian rainforests to the heartland of China to the islands of Japan
+From the California redwood forests to the Indian jungles to Borneo highlands to New Zealand northlands to the to the Fiji forests to the Himalayan slopes to the Australian rainforests to the heartland of China to the islands of Japan

 We've worked with or appeared in:

-In 2002, fell madly in love with Tasmania's giant forests
+In 2002, fell madly in love with Tasmania's ancient forests

-They have a unique charm all their own
+They have a unique charm all of their own